spring-attic/spring-hadoop/README.md

 # Building

-Spring Hadoop uses Gradle as its build system.
+Spring for Hadoop uses Gradle as its build system.
 To build the system simply run:

     gradlew